microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Coach/README.md

 ## Azure Requirements

-- An Azure subscription with Owner access
+- An Azure subscription with Contributor access
-- Two virtual machines running in the subscription
+- One virtual machines running in the subscription
 - Kusto code knowledge/reference material available
 - Patience

-## Suggested Hack Agenda (Optional)
+## Suggested Hack Agenda
 *This section is optional.
 You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:*

-	- Challenge 1 (2 hours)
-	- Challenge 2 (2 hours)
-	- Challenge 3 (2 hours)

 ## Repository Contents